SystemsApproach/ops/lifecycle.rst

 Aether, it is necessary to call a remote *Spectrum Access Service (SAS)* to learn how to configure the radio settings for the small cells that have been deployed.
-Naively, you might think that’s a variable you could pull out of a YAML file stored in a git repository.
+Naively, you might think that’s a variable you could pull out of a YAML file stored in a Git repository.
 In general, systems often have to deal with multiple—sometimes external—sources of configuration state, and knowing which copy is authoritative and which is derivative is inherently problematic.
 There